m3047/shodohflo/agents/README.md

-.The agents in this directory capture information and forward it to a _Redis_ instance.
+The agents in this directory capture information and forward it to a _Redis_ instance.

 Before attempting to run either of them `cp configuration_sample.py configuration.py` and make whatever edits are appropriate.